 Early Intervention Coordination Services

-Healthy Women, Healthy Families: Doula Services, Prenatal YES, Breastfeeding Groups
+Healthy Women, Healthy Families: Doula Services, Breastfeeding Groups

 May 6th Conference on Trauma in Maternal Mental Health & Addiction

-SNJPC's Teen Outreach Program (TOP) has compiled a list of fun things young people can do while at home during the coronavirus.
+SNJPC's Teen Outreach Program (TOP) has compiled a list of fun things young people can do while at home social distancing.
 Those who try out suggestions are encouraged to send pictures of their efforts to BeSafe@snjpc.org and use the hashtag #snjpcPeriodt for any social media postings.

 Postpartum Wellness Initiative for South Jersey (PWI) is participating in a national research study of a promising program to prevention postpartum depression.
 In a series of clinical trials, the Reach Out, Stay Strong, Essentials for mothers of newborns (ROSE) reduced cases of postpartum depression by 50% among low-income women.
 Now, researchers are taking it to the next level by launching it in the real world.